 As you wander along Saryan Street, you will find some really hip bars and restaurants and you will also find some exciting museums.
 The museum for artist Martiros Saryan is located there as well as a museum dedicated to poet Hovhannes Tumanyan.

-During May, this is also the place where Yerevan Wine Days takes place!
+During May, this is also the place where Yerevan Wine Days take place!

 Lovers Park